-The Company's 2019 Equity Incentive Plan ("2019 Plan") and its predecessor equity plan provide for the grant of shares of restricted stock, restricted share units, stock options, stock appreciation rights, dividend or dividend equivalent rights, stock awards and other awards valued in whole or in part by reference to or otherwise based on the Company's common stock, to officers, employees and directors of the Company.
-As of January 1, 2022, 909,260 shares remained available to be issued through the 2019 Plan.
+The Company's 2019 Equity Incentive Plan ("2019 Plan") provides for the grant of shares of restricted stock, restricted stock units, stock options, stock appreciation rights, dividend or dividend equivalent rights, stock awards and other awards valued in whole or in part by reference to or otherwise based on the Company's common stock, to officers, employees and directors of the Company.
+As of December 31, 2022, 790,190 shares remained available to be issued through the 2019 Plan.

-Restricted Stock and Restricted Stock Units
+Restricted Stock Units

-The Company grants restricted shares of common stock and restricted stock units ("RSUs") in connection with a long-term incentive plan.
+The Company grants restricted stock units ("RSUs") to employees in connection with a long-term incentive plan.
 Awards with time-based vesting requirements primarily vest ratably over a three-year period.
 Awards with performance-based vesting requirements cliff vest after a three-year performance cycle and only after the achievement of certain performance criteria over that cycle.
 The number of shares ultimately issued for the performance-based units may vary from 0% to 200% of their target amount based on the achievement of defined performance targets.

-Compensation expense recognized for restricted stock and RSUs totaled \$5,954, \$4,182 and \$3,465 for the years ended January 1, 2022, January 2, 2021 and December 28, 2019, respectively.
+Compensation expense recognized for RSUs granted to employees totaled \$7.0, \$6.0 and \$4.2 for the years ended December 31, 2022, January 1, 2022 and January 2, 2021, respectively.